Towards large-scale probabilistic set covering problems: an efficient Benders decomposition approach: Mathematical formulations

-Both problems \eqref{mip} and \eqref{minlp} can be seen as approximations of problem \eqref{ccscp} in the context of the \SAA approach.
-When the block number $T$ is equal to one, problems \eqref{mip} and \eqref{minlp} are equivalent.
-However, when the block number $T$ is larger than one, the two problems are not equivalent in general as the finite discrete distribution of $\xi$, obtained from Monte Carlo sampling, may not have an independent block structure.
-In \cref{section:num}, we will perform computational experiments to compare the performance of the two approximations.
+Note that if the random vector $\xi$ does not have a finite discrete distribution, both problems \eqref{mip} and \eqref{minlp} can be seen as approximations of problem \eqref{ccscp} in the context of the \SAA approach, where $\{\xi_i\}_{i \in [s]}$ and $\{\xi_i^t\}_{(i,t) \in[s]\times[T]}$ are independent Monte Carlo samples of the random vector $\xi$.
+When the number of blocks $T$ is equal to one, problems \eqref{mip} and \eqref{minlp} with the same samples (i.e., $\xi_i= \xi_i^1$ for all $i \in [s]$) are equivalent.
+However, when the number of blocks $T$ is larger than one, the two problems with the same random samples (i.e., $\xi_i= \left[{(\xi_i^1)}^\top, \ldots, {(\xi_i^T)}^\top\right]^\top$ for all $i \in [s]$) are not equivalent in general as the random vector $\xi$ with a finite discrete distribution, obtained from Monte Carlo sampling, may not have an independent block structure; see Online Appendix B for an illustrative example.
+In \cref{sec:comparetwoproblem}, we will perform computational experiments to compare the performance of the two approximations.

 Although problems \eqref{mip} and \eqref{minlp} can be solved to optimality by the state-of-the-art \MIP/\MINLP solvers, the potentially huge numbers of scenario variables $z$ and related constraints make this approach only able to solve moderate-sized instances.
-To alleviate the computational difficulty, the authors in \cite{Lejeune2008,Lejeune2010,Luedtke2008} proposed some preprocessing techniques to reduce the numbers of variables and constraints in problem \eqref{mip}.
-The preprocessing techniques can also be extended to problem \eqref{minlp}.
-Unfortunately, the numbers of variables and constraints after preprocessing can still grow linearly with the number of scenarios, making it still challenging to solve problems with a huge number of scenarios.
-For problem \eqref{minlp}, Saxena et al. \cite{Saxena2010} proposed an equivalent \MIP reformulation in the space of $x$ and $v$.
-However, the problem size of this \MIP reformulation depends on the number of the so-called $(1-\epsilon)$-efficient and -inefficient points, which generally grows exponentially with the block sizes of $\xi^t$.
+Indeed, for problem \eqref{mip}, the numbers of variables and constraints are $m+n+s$ and $m+1+\sum_{k =1}^m |\setS_k|$, respectively; for problem \eqref{minlp}, the numbers of variables and constraints are $m+n+(s+1)T$ and $m+T+1+\sum_{t=1}^T \sum_{k \in \M^t} |\setS_k^t|$, respectively.
+To alleviate the computational difficulty, \cite{Lejeune2008,Lejeune2010,Luedtke2008} proposed a preprocessing technique to reduce the numbers of variables and constraints in problem \eqref{mip}.
+In particular, for problem \eqref{mip}, if $p(\setN_k):= \sum_{i \in \setN_k} p_i > \epsilon$, then it follows from \eqref{cons:vandz} and \eqref{cons:knap} that $v_k=1$ must hold and the related constraints $v_k \geq z_i$ for $i \in \setS_k$ can be removed from \eqref{cons:vandz}.
+The preprocessing technique can also be extended to problem \eqref{minlp}.
+Unfortunately, the numbers of variables and constraints after preprocessing can still grow linearly with the number of scenarios, making it challenging to solve problems with a huge number of scenarios.
+For problem \eqref{minlp}, \cite{Saxena2010} proposed an equivalent \MIP reformulation in the space of $x$ and $v$.
+However, the problem size of this \MIP reformulation depends on the number of the so-called $(1-\epsilon)$-efficient (and -inefficient) points, which generally grows exponentially with the block sizes of $\{\xi^t\}$.